Moe94n/excel-ai-assistant/README.md

 1. **Open a File**: Click "Open" in the toolbar or File menu to load an Excel or CSV file
 2. **Select API**: Choose between OpenAI or Ollama for processing
 3. **Set Range**: Specify the row range and columns to process
+4. **Select Context Columns**: Choose additional columns that provide context for AI processing (optional)
-4. **Configure Prompt**: Enter instructions or select a template from the dropdown
+5. **Configure Prompt**: Enter instructions or select a template from the dropdown
+6. **Enable Auto-Save**: Toggle auto-save to automatically apply changes to the source file
-5. **Process Data**: Click "Run on Selected Range" to apply the transformation
+7. **Process Data**: Click "Run on Selected Range" to apply the transformation

 ### Using Templates